emilypmendez/emilypmendez/README.md

 <h3><i><a href="https://emilypmendez.com/">Click here to view my digital portfolio built with React.</a></i></h3>

-A developer and musician by passion, an engineer by profession and a lifetime student by independent research.
+A musician by passion, an engineer by profession, and a lifetime student by independent research.

 I am always looking to contribute to projects with significant social impact.
 I am passionate about using Javascript to create awesome user experiences.
 You can typically find me reading, listening to music, or exploring the internet!